 With my co-founder Carl Sednaoui, the support of Do Something, Mozilla Web Makers and our amazing group of over 20 volunteers we've mentored over 100 youth on a zero dollar budget, taking no compensation.

 Along the way I’ve met many inspiring people, I’ve had the privilege of being invited to The White House under President Barack Obama to discuss how we can bring more people together to share this love of learning.

 I don't teach kids for the money, I teach them for the chance to ignite that spark.
 To show them that you can build whatever you set your heart to.

 Teaching at CoderDojo NYC

-Besides CoderDojo NYC, I've spoken at Girls Who Code, will be mentoring at Technovation Challenge this school year and am helping make connections at TEALS (Technology Education And Literacy in Schools) in the NYC area; an initiative to get STEM into underprivileged schools.
+Besides CoderDojo NYC, I've spoken at Girls Who Code, will be mentoring at Technovation Challenge and putting my support behind supporting TEALS (Technology Education And Literacy in Schools) and ScriptEd in the NYC area; an initiatives to get STEM into schools that serve underrepresented groups.

-Author's Note: This article was originally published on 9/4/12, comments were unfortunately lost in site migration.
+Author's Note: This article was originally published on 9/4/12.

 Image Credit: Ricky Cheng, Sam Richard and iD Tech Camps.
 All are original photos and may not republished without permission.